Bill Madlock: "Mad Dog"

 As a player, Madlock was ejected from 18 games.
 He was also ejected from three games during his two years as a Tiger coach.

 Over time, Madlock's approach to umpires changed.
 Umpire Jerry Crawford remarked after his 1980 dispute with Madlock that "[t]here's no question [Madlock has] calmed down.
 He's changed, which is great, because a guy of his ability doesn't have to do the things to umpires that he was doing."
-Madlock's agent, Steve Greenberg, son of baseball great Hank Greenberg, added that "[t]he Crawford incident was a benchmark.
+Madlock's agent, Stephen Greenberg, son of baseball great Hank Greenberg, added that "[t]he Crawford incident was a benchmark.
 Now if he disagrees with an umpire, he uses his charm, which can be considerable."

 Post-playing career

-In 2000 and 2001 Madlock was a coach with the Detroit Tigers, reuniting with Tigers manager and former Pirates teammate Phil Garner.
+In 2000 and 2001, Madlock was a coach with the Detroit Tigers, reuniting with Tigers manager and former Pirates teammate Phil Garner.
 In 2001, Madlock was invited by Omar Moreno, another former Pirate teammate, to coach in a professional league in Panama City, Panama.
 In 2003, Madlock was hired to manage the Newark Bears of the independent Atlantic League; the team went 117–134 during his two seasons.
 In 2013, he was announced as the manager of the Independent League Tiffin Saints.

 On Saturday, August 27, 2016, Madlock was inducted into the Decatur Public Schools (Decatur, IL) Athletic Hall of Fame during its inaugural ceremony at Frank M. Lindsay Field at Millikin University during the annual MacArthur-Eisenhower Tate & Lyle Braggin’ Rights Football Game.

-Madlock is currently living in Las Vegas, NV where since 2007 he is teaching batting lessons to kids at the Vegas Valley Batter's Box.